mphanderson/mwydyn/README.md

 # Installation

-While we hope to eventually convert `mwdydn` into a `pip`-installable package, it is simple to use as a script.
+While we hope to eventually convert `mwydyn` into a `pip`-installable package, it is simple to use as a script.
 The recommended procedure is to install directly from this github page:

 ```console
 $ cd /your/project/directory